 Split testing can of course go considerably further, and as a result of testing, online retail giant Amazon have changed their CTA based on geography in order to “adhere to the local flavor,” states VWO.

 The power of imagery on your landing page should never be underestimated, after all, the brain processes images 60,000 times faster than text, with research from MIT finding that the human brain can process entire images that the eye has seen for as little as 13 milliseconds.
 Therefore, visitors will consume your images before they have even had a chance to read your words, so utilize imagery wherever relevant on your landing page and grab the attention of the customer before they even have the chance to read the description.

 In 2006, Amazon reported that cross-selling and upselling contributed as much as 35% of their revenue.
 By making complimentary suggestions or recommendations to the customer, based on their selections, you are bringing other useful products to their attention and potentially increasing the chances of conversion.

 Value proposition and testimonials

 To successfully convert, you need people to choose to purchase the product from your company instead of looking elsewhere.
 They want to buy from a company they can trust and use again in the future.
-By placing a testimonials tab on your landing page, customers will be able to read about others positive experiences, making the business more trustworthy.
-Also, add value propositions such as free shipping, incentivise customers to choose your service.
+By placing a testimonials tab on your landing page, customers will be able to read about the positive experiences of other customers, making the business more trustworthy.
+Also, adding value propositions such as free shipping will incentivize customers to choose your service.

 These are just a few techniques that can be adopted for a company landing page to help convert customers to buyers.
-However, company objectives and websites differ in design and purpose so continual testing of the pages is important.
-To ensure that the systems used on the landing page are successful in converting, keep adapting and testing until desired conversion rates are met.
+However, company objectives and websites differ in design and purpose so continual testing is important.
+To ensure that the systems used on the landing page are successful in converting, keep adapting and testing until the desired conversion rates are met.

 Insights for Professionals provide free access to the latest thought leadership from global brands.
 We deliver subscriber value by creating and gathering specialist content for senior professionals.
 To view more Marketing content, click here.